-Vampyr has been out since 2018 but only recently I’ve been discovering videos on the internet about it from the past few years.
-This game caught my attention back in 2017 and it became the only game I was genuinely looking forward to as it had two things I like most, vampires and… never-mind.
+Vampyr has been out since 2018, but I’ve only recently been discovering videos on the internet about it.
+This game caught my attention back in 2017, and it was the only game I was genuinely looking forward to as it had two things I like most; vampires and never mind.
 I can’t say it seeing what situation the current world is in.
 As a stand-in second thing, it’s science.
-I feel like the vampire game genre could never get overdone unless someone makes a Twilight video-game, that will be the day the genre dies.
+I feel like the vampire game genre could never be overdone unless someone decides to make a Twilight video game.
+That will be the day the genre dies.
 And science?
 Well, that’s something that is always changing.
 It will always be interesting.

-You start Vampyr as an early 20th Century doctor, Dr. Johnathon Reid.
+InVampyr, you begin as an early 20th-century doctor, named Dr Johnathon Reid.
 Your mission is to help citizens through a pandemic, the Spanish Flu, but you’ve been cursed to spend your days as a vampire which makes you want to kill the people you vowed to help.

-You are told from the very beginning that if you want to get powerful fast, killing citizens is the way to go…but know this, you will end up becoming the very thing you swore to protect them from.
-Now I know this doesn’t seem similar in the slightest to a souls-like game but bare with me.
+You are told from the very beginning of Vampyr that if you want to get powerful fast, killing citizens is the way to go.
+However, if you do this, you will end up becoming the very thing you swore to protect them from.
+Now I know this doesn’t seem similar in the slightest to a souls-like game but bear with me.

 Each decision that you make in Vampyr has a knock-on effect.
-You have to keep track of different districts to make sure that they remain healthy and every interaction with a citizen can lead them to a better life or it can lead to their death, whether it be at your hands or someone else’s.
+You have to keep track of different districts to make sure that they remain healthy.
+Every interaction with a citizen can lead them to a better life or it can lead to their death.
+Whether it be at your hands or someone else’s.

 Whenever you find a hideout in Vampyr, you get the ability to upgrade weapons, make medicines, scrap materials to use later, and level up your character.
 This freedom is incredible as you have to think and plan whether or not it is really worth levelling up a shitty shiv that you’ll end up throwing away later like the moron you are.